Minsaurralde/CH_CARRITO_REACT/README.md

-# Getting Started with Create React App
+# Shopping Cart proyect

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for exclusive use in Frontend CoderHouse class.

 ## Available Scripts